juriad/advent2022/README.md

 I was getting behind and worried that something more intensive like yesterday could come.
 My original implementation trivially used 6 inequalities but I had to rewrite it to a function with loops.

+## Day 7 - Ivy

+Ivy is a very simple language with a pretty decent single-page documentation.
+It is minimalistic but supports everything that I needed.
+There was an issue with building the it but that was solved.
+The small input works well but the big one segfaults unless I keep some `print`s in the code.
+I liked that `print` could handle recursive structures.
+I could not make `match` work at all and there were no tests for it.

+I was worried that I will need some parsing but simple comparison of fixed (sub-)strings was enough.
+Propagating the `size` up the tree turned out to be a good idea which made the final searches easy.

 # Lists

 ## Language pool